 Machine Learning and Optimization

-Machine Learning and Optimization is one of four non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
+Machine Learning and Optimization is one of five non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
 The course is taught by faculty from the College of Engineering at The Ohio State University.
-The course is delivered in 100% distance learning format and includes instructional material equivalent to approximately one semester credit hour.
-This is equates to around 40 hours of course work including 12-13 hours of instruction.
+The course is delivered in 100% distance learning format and includes instructional material equivalent a one semester credit hour class.

-This course can be taken individually, or as part of the four courses required to receive the CPDA certificate of completion.
-It is strongly recommended that participants who take the Foundations of Statistics first, followed by Data Mining.
-Machine Learning or Visualization Analytics and Sensemaking can follow in any order.
+This course can be taken individually, or as one of four courses required to receive the CPDA certificate of completion.
+It is expected that participants will have taken Foundations of Statistics first and Data Mining before this course and Linear Algebra and Calculus for Machine Learning if necessary.

 4 CEUs are granted upon successful completion of the course.